d0k1/jfr-processor/README.md

 # JFR-Processor

-Example project to view content of JFR file and visualize it as you wish.
+Example project to view content of JFR file and visualize/analyze it in my own way.

-It was inspired by [http://hirt.se/blog/?p=446]() and [https://github.com/chrishantha/jfr-flame-graph]() and of course [https://github.com/brendangregg/FlameGraph]()
+There is only one example of parsing and analyzing of jfr at the moment.

+##FlameGraph generation based on jfr  profiling samples

 To run you have to get installed JDK 7u40+